Chile

 The Final Report FR is the information to terminate participation in the system.

-Accordingly reports should be sent prior to or on arrival at port, or when a ship
+Accordingly, reports should be sent prior to or on arrival at port, or when a vessel

 has departed from the service area of the system.